Bio and CV

 Eunsil is also involved in the comparative project on Fertility (U.S., Spain, Sweden, Korea, and Japan) led by Mary C. Brinton.
 Relying on in-depth interviews with highly educated men and women who range in age from 25 to 35, her work with Mary Brinton demonstrates how the rigid labor-market structure and the culture of overwork in Japan and Korea not only reproduce gender inequality in workforce participation after parenthood but also lower couples’ aspirations to have children.
 From February, 2018, follow-up interviews will take place to explore how couples go through the transitioning process related to employment, parenthood, and division of labor.

-Prior to joining the doctoral program, I studied feminist theories and methods and women's movement in South Korea (at Yonsei University, Seoul) and was a research intern at NORC (Chicago).
-These roles afforded me a diverse set of experiences, such as working with a research firm, serving as a student representative, and leading diverse teams for seminars and conferences, which informed both my research and teaching.
+Prior to joining the doctoral program, Eunsil studied feminist theories and methods and women's movement and was a research intern at NORC (Chicago).
+These roles afforded her a diverse set of experiences, such as working with a research firm, serving as a student representative, and leading diverse teams for seminars and conferences, which informed both her research and teaching.